kyonofx/mlcgmd/README.md

 The recording frequency for the battery dataset is 2 ps for both the training and the test sets.
 The integrator used in the LAMMPS simulation is a rRESPA multi-timescale integrator with an outer timestep of 2 fs for non-bonded interactions, and an inner timestep of 0.5 fs.
 Our default config uses `dilation=100`, so one step of our learned simulator is 0.2 ns, which is as long as $10^5$ steps in the LAMMPS simulation.

-The orginal MD trajectories was simulated using [LAMMPS](https://www.lammps.org).
+The orginal MD trajectories were simulated using [LAMMPS](https://www.lammps.org).
 Under [graphwm/preprocess](./graphwm/preprocess) you can find the scripts for preprocessing the raw LAMMPS dump to the `.h5` files that are used for our learned simulators.
-To use the preprocessing functionality `mdtraj` needs to be installed through: `pip install mdtraj`.
+To use the preprocessing functionality, `mdtraj` needs to be installed through: `pip install mdtraj`.

 ## Related repos